lsinfo3/ofcprobe/TOPOLOGY_EMU.md

          ./launch_config_top.sh 5 flood_aarnet

-This will start a topology emulation of the choosen GraphlML file.
+This will start a topology emulation of the chosen GraphML file.
 The nodes and edges are imported and a corresponding topology.ini file is automatically created.
-After the Simlation has finished, you will find a directory on < OFCProbeDirectory>\flood_aarnet\.
+After the Simlation has finished, you will find a directory on <OFCProbeDirectory>\flood_aarnet\.
 All statistics Files are found there.